gravitonian/alfresco-dbp-sample-solution/README.md

 # Alfresco Extension Project for Contract Management
 This is an Alfresco extension project that can be used to build customizations for

-- **Activiti** (APS version 1.8.x and version 1.9.x)
+- **Activiti** (APS version 1.9.x)
 - **Repository** (ACS version 6.x)

-It contains code that is associated with this [blog post](TODO) So get a full understanding off what the code implements read though the blog.
+It contains code that is associated with this [blog post](https://community.alfresco.com/people/gravitonian/blog/2018/11/06/building-content-and-process-solutions-with-acs-60-aps-19-and-adf-26)
+So get a full understanding off what the code implements read though this blog.

 ## Building this project
 Build all Docker images with the extensions applied as follows: